Félix Auger-Aliassime: Early life

 Auger-Aliassime was born in Montreal and raised in L'Ancienne-Lorette, a suburb of Quebec City.
-His father, Sam Aliassime, is of African descent and emigrated from Togo, and his mother, Marie Auger, is of French Canadian descent.
+His father, Sam Aliassime, is of Togolese descent, and his mother, Marie Auger, is of French Canadian descent.
 His father was a tennis instructor.
 He has an older sister, Malika, who also plays tennis.
 He started playing tennis at four, and trained at the Club Avantage as a member of the Académie de Tennis Hérisset-Bordeleau in Quebec City.
 In 2012, he won the Open Super Auray in the age 11 to 12 category.
 He has been a member of Tennis Canada's National Training Centre in Montreal since the fall of 2014.